Kalaam-Programming-Language/Kalaam/README.md

 ## Questions

 For questions and support please use [the discord server](https://discord.com/invite/EMyA8TA).

 ## Issues

+Found and issue in Kalaam?
+Please use [submit issue](https://github.com/Kalaam-Programming-Language/Kalaam/issues).

 ## License